 - Living Arts College @ School of Communication Arts.
 Art and Design.
 2000.

 - Maryland Institute College of Art.
-Summer Painting Program in Studio Art.
+Painting Program in Studio Art.
 1991.

 Honors & Awards

-- Award Winner in the Small Format Juried Exhibit.
+- Award Winner.
+Small Format Juried Exhibit.
 National Collage Society.
 2019.

-- Special Merit Award in 9th Annual Figurative Art Competition.
+- Merit Award.
+9th Annual Figurative Art Competition.
 Light Space Time.
 2019.

-- Special Recognition in 9th Annual Figurative Art Competition.
+- Special Recognition.
+9th Annual Figurative Art Competition.
 Light Space Time.
 2019.

-- Honorable Mention in Human Nature International Art Exhibition.
+- Honorable Mention.
+Human Nature International Art Exhibition.
 Colors of Humanity Art Gallery.
 2019.

-- 5th Place in 4th Annual International Artist’s Choice Art Exhibition.
+- 5th Place.
+4th Annual International Artist’s Choice Art Exhibition.
 Fusion Art.
 2019.

 Organizations / Affiliations & Memberships